krb5/krb5/doc/appdev/gssapi.rst

-To perform a constrained delegation operation, the intermediate service must submit to the KDC an "evidence ticket" from the client to the intermediate service with the forwardable bit set.
+To perform a constrained delegation operation, the intermediate service must submit to the KDC an "evidence ticket" from the client to the intermediate service.
 An evidence ticket can be acquired when the client authenticates to the intermediate service with Kerberos, or with an S4U2Self request if the KDC allows it.
 The MIT krb5 GSSAPI library represents an evidence ticket using a "proxy credential", which is a special kind of gss_cred_id_t object whose underlying credential cache contains the evidence ticket and a krbtgt ticket for the intermediate service.

 To acquire a proxy credential during client authentication, the service should first create an acceptor credential using the